Ten Things You Can Do in Your Home to Reduce Stress

 Designate a specific area in your home for relaxation and rejuvenation.
 This could be a cozy reading nook, a meditation corner, or a calming bath area.

 I set up two areas in our home for reading.
-The first was in our living room at home.
-I added two swivel chairs near a French door and made sure there was adequate light for reading.
+The first was in our living room.
+I added two swivel chairs near a French door and made sure there was adequate light.

 #3 Incorporate Nature